microsoft/FLAML/flaml/nlp/README.md

 # AutoML for NLP

 This directory contains utility functions used by AutoNLP.
-Currently we support four tasks: sequence classification, sequence regression, multiple choice and summarization.
+Currently we support four NLP tasks: sequence classification, sequence regression, multiple choice and summarization.

-For how to install NLP and usage cases please refer to:
+Please refer to the following link for examples for NLP:

 https://microsoft.github.io/FLAML/docs/Examples/AutoML-NLP